ultimate271/notes/journal/journal.md

-Shortly after this, my mom made her goodbyes, making sure that it was okay with my dad before she did, and both mom and Linda made sure that he was okay with that before he left.
-I had a moment where I thought about seeing her out, but I decided it best to stay there with my father for the time, and to go and see my mom on the way out of the hospital entirely.
+Shortly after this, my mom made her goodbyes, making sure that it was okay with my dad before she did, and both mom and Linda made sure that he was okay with that before she left.
+I had a moment where I thought about seeing her out, but I decided it best to stay there with my father for the time, and to go and see my mom on my way out of the hospital entirely.

 So my mom made her leave, as I said, and at this point it is just me and dad and Linda in the room.
 And pretty soon after my mom left, my dad said something